rossjones/nifty/README.md

 Nifty
 =====

-Helpers for getting started when I need a NIF setup for a project.
+Helper script for setting up the boilerplate required when writing a NIF.
+I'm using it by installing as an archive, but I guess you *could* install it as a dep.

 ## Install